Albenni/Carbon-aware-HPC/src/hpc_sim/README.md

-PM100 users overshoot heavily — the median job runs for **2.5%** of its requested walltime — so classic reservations sit far in the future and suppress backfills that perfect information would allow. `tests/check_baselines.py` pins that difference on a three job example. `SCHEDULING` is the setting that puts the baselines on the same footing as the carbon-aware policies, which is what "the same information for every scheduler compared" requires.
+PM100 users overshoot heavily — the median job runs for **2.5%** of its requested walltime — so classic reservations sit far in the future and suppress backfills that perfect information would allow. `SCHEDULING` is the setting that puts the baselines on the same footing as the carbon-aware policies, which is what "the same information for every scheduler compared" requires.

 Power is read through the matching seam, `Job.scheduling_average_power_watts`, so no policy ever touches a measured profile.

+The submission-time models in `src/job_prediction/` populate both seams from a prediction only parquet artifact.
+The event engine still releases resources at the actual completion time, and accounting still integrates the measured power profile, so estimates influence decisions without replacing ground truth in the evaluation.

 ### Why the energy-aware baseline caps power